Social determinants of health: Commonly accepted social determinants

 The list of social determinants of health can be much longer.
-A 2019 article identified several other social determinants, including culture or social norms; media, stigma, and discrimination; immigration; religion; and access to broadband internet service.
+A 2019 article by Australian scholar M. Mofizul Islam in Frontiers in Public Health identified several other social determinants, including culture and social norms; media; stigma and discrimination; immigration; religion; and access to broadband internet service.
 Additional research indicates that social determinants of health can be directly tied to degrees of health literacy.
 Unfortunately, there is no agreed-upon taxonomy or criteria as to what should be considered a social determinant of health.
 In the literature, a subjective assessment—whether social factors impacting health are avoidable through structural changes in policy and practice—seems to be the dominant way of identifying a social determinant of health.
 The increase of artificial intelligence (AI) being used in clinical care raises numerous opportunities for addressing health equity issues, yet clear models and procedures for data characteristics and design have not been embraced consistently across health systems and providers.

 Socioeconomic status

-At the core of SDOH lies socioeconomic status (SES).
-This category takes into account a number of different subcategories as well including employment, housing instability, food insecurity, and poverty.
-There is a significant difference between health care access for those of a higher socioeconomic status and those of lower socioeconomic statuses. particularly those for a higher status have better access to healthcare, healthier lifestyles, and improved living conditions.
+At the core of the concept of social determinants of health lies socioeconomic status.
+This category takes into account several subcategories, including employment, housing instability, food insecurity, and poverty.
+There is a significant difference between health care access for those of a higher socioeconomic status and those of lower socioeconomic status.
+In particular, those of higher status have better access to healthcare, healthier lifestyles, and improved living conditions.
 Conversely, those with lower incomes often face barriers to accessing quality healthcare, nutritious food, safe housing, and educational opportunities.
 The stress of financial instability can also exacerbate health issues.
-This inconvenience can be further passed down to generations, as parents teach their children these habits.
+This inconvenience can be passed down to future generations as parents teach their children these habits.
 Individuals from lower-income backgrounds, especially those with disabilities or chronic illnesses, are also much more susceptible to disproportionate amounts of medical debt after receiving care.

-From the year 1960 onwards healthcare sustainability in the United States has been decreasing at an exponential rate.
-The main reasoning behind the decline being the rising cost of healthcare.
-A very common example of this change can be seen with the rising cost of insulin over the years.
-From the years 2014 to 2019, insulin prices rose by 55% and even those with a stable medical insurance plan reported a nearly 11% increase in out-of-pocket costs.
+Since 1960, healthcare sustainability in the United States has been decreasing at an exponential rate.
+The main reasoning behind the decline is the rising cost of healthcare.
+A very common example of this change is the rising cost of insulin over the years.
+From the years 2014 to 2019, insulin prices rose by 55%, and even those with a stable medical insurance plan reported a nearly 11% increase in out-of-pocket costs.
 This unfair pricing of medical care leaves a large portion of the population, those who are of a lower socioeconomic status, unable to afford life saving care.